sprutxz/Data-Structures-Assignments/README.md

 # Data-Structures-Assignments
-A repo containing all the assignments I worked on while taking Data Strucutres
+A repo containing all the assignments I worked on during my Data Strucutres class